idaholab/moose/modules/electromagnetics/doc/content/source/auxkernels/CurrentDensity.md

 ## Overview

-`CurrentDensity` and `ADCurrentDensity` allows the calculation of the electric current density given by
+`CurrentDensity` and `ADCurrentDensity` allow for the calculation of the electric current density given by

 \begin{equation}